Gyeongju Historic Areas South Korea

 South Korea, Gyeongju Historic Areas, Gyeongju, Donggung Palace and Wolji pond (Anapji)

-The garden and the artificial pond were built in Gyeongju in the year 674, during the reign of King Munmu (Crown Prince of the Kingdom of Silla).
-It happened within a few years after the unification of the Korean Peninsula.
-The pond had three central islands and the area on which it was formed consisted of twelve natural hills.
-Beautiful trees and flowers, as well as rare birds and animals, were brought here from all over the country.
+The garden and the artificial pond were built in Gyeongju in 674.
+It happened during the reign of King Munmu (Crown Prince of the Kingdom of Silla), a few years after the unification of the Korean Peninsula.
+The pond had three central islands, and the area on which it was formed consisted of twelve natural hills.
+Beautiful trees, flowers, and rare birds and animals were brought here from all over the country.
 Around the lake, many pavilions were built, which were used to organize state festivals, solemn meetings and banquets.
-One of them was used as the prince’s palace, called Imhaejeon.
-Anapji is a great example of the garden and lake construction of that period.
+One of them was used as the prince’s palace, and it was called Imhaejeon.
+Anapji is an excellent example of the garden and lake construction of that period.

-After the fall of the Kingdom of Silla, this place was abandoned and forgotten.
+This place was abandoned and forgotten after the fall of the Kingdom of Silla.
 Over the years, pavilions and the palace were destroyed and did not survive in modern times.

-A reconstruction of the current lake and archaeological buildings was undertaken in 1975–76 and completed in 1980.
+The current lake and archaeological buildings were reconstructed in 1975–76 and completed in 1980.
 During the reconstruction works, 26 building foundations were found in the garden.
-There were also many small objects (over 33,000 fragments), including bowls, plates and bricks decorated with flowers.
-Among the others, there were also some valuable discoveries, like jewellery, Buddhism-related deity figures, and everyday objects specific to the Silla period.
+Many small objects (over 33,000 fragments) were also found, including bowls, plates, and bricks decorated with flowers.
+Some valuable discoveries, like jewellery, Buddhism-related deity figures, and everyday objects specific to the Silla period, were also made.

-During the Goryeo and Joseon dynasties – the pond was called “Anapji” and the palace was called Imhaejeon.
-However, during the reconstruction work, a piece of ceramics was found with the inscription “Wolji” meaning “pond that reflects the moon”.
-This discovery revealed the real name of the pond and the palace.
-After that, it was changed and used today as Donggung Palace and Wolji Pond.
+During the Goryeo and Joseon dynasties, the pond was called “Anapji,” and the palace was called Imhaejeon.
+However, during the reconstruction work, a piece of ceramics with the inscription “Wolji,” meaning “pond that reflects the moon,” was found.
+This discovery revealed the actual name of the pond and the palace.
+After that, it was changed and is used today as Donggung Palace and Wolji Pond.

 Practical information